-As a manager you should certainly be able to deal with conflict, even if it means negotiating.
+As a manager you should certainly be able to handle conflict.

-The truth, however, is that every member of your team should be able to do the same thing because doing so will mean they’re better able to work together as a team.
+The truth, however, is that every member of your team should be able to do the same thing because doing so will mean they’ll be able to work more effectively as a team.

 While we often suggest playing this game with real money, you can take some sort of play money to use instead.

 Divide your team into two groups so that one can be the “management” and the other can represent “employees.”

 Each group will start it’s own “pot” of money.
 Each person will pay a different amount into the pot but no one will know how much anyone else put into the pot.

 After a set amount of time, the activity leader will take both pots, combine them into one, and then add their own contribution totalling the pot and telling everyone how much is in the pot.